PennShenLab/QOT/README.md

 ### Usage
 The implementation is based on Python.
 We provide 2 notebooks that contains all the experiment and result in our paper.
+In
 ```terminal
 QOT_PDAC_Example.ipynb
 ```